Contracts (Rights of Third Parties) Ordinance is now in force

 We can review your contracts and advise you on whether any modifications or updates are needed in light of the operation of the Ordinance should you require such assistance.

 Disclaimer: This material has been prepared for general informational purposes only and is not intended to be relied upon as legal or other professional advice.
 Please refer to your legal advisors for specific advice.
-Lin and Associates accepts no responsibility for any loss arising from or out of reliance of information contained in this article.
+LC Lawyers accepts no responsibility for any loss arising from or out of reliance of information contained in this article.